CrazyMadHacker/DataControl/README.md

 Adjust privacy settings (google, facebook, twitter, youtube, reddit, instagram) delete any stored data and turn off tracking on web and app activity, location history, YouTube history, and ad personalization.

-Aviod filling in survetys
+Aviod filling in surverys, this is the number one place for data.

-Mobile apps can collect data even when you are not using them so make sure to go through all the permissions and make sure
+Mobile apps can collect data even when you are not using them so make sure to go through all the permissions and make sure only what you are using is installed and the permissions your phone gives those apps makes sense.
+Temu does not need to know your IP, contact list or calendar information to order and ship a product.

 Privacy
   =====================
 Not All VPN's are created equially.
-Some companies are also mandated to surrender user data to law enforcement sd make sure you have a VPN that does not log/keep your data.
-Using one email for your accounts and devices are easier to connect and make a user profile.
+Some companies are also mandated to surrender user data to law enforcement sd make sure you have a VPN that does not log/keep your data, or at least doesn't sell your data.
+Using one email for your accounts and devices are easier to connect and make a user profile so use serpate emails addresses for important stuff and have a throw away.

-Use Privacy focused services like browsers and search engines
+Use Privacy focused services like browsers and search engines.
+Not Google.

 Clean up
   =====================
 1) Delete/deactivate and have your data removed from all accounts you no longer use.
 If you do not have a password manager that collects these logins, check your browser password manager as well as google password manager to see if anything was saved.
 Also go through old emails for any welcome emails.
-2) Remove unensscary apps
+2) Remove unensscary apps and edit permissions on apps being used
 3) Cancel Loyalty programs, they are known to sell your data.
 5) Clean up, delete or change to a high security email provider
 6) Optimizer smart device privacy settings